NXT TakeOver: Stand & Deliver

-NXT TakeOver: Stand & Deliver was a 2021 two-part professional wrestling event produced by WWE for its NXT brand division, airing as a television special and a pay-per-view (PPV) and livestreaming event.
-It was the 34th NXT TakeOver, as well as the inaugural Stand & Deliver, and it took place during WrestleMania 37 week on April 7 and 8, 2021, from the Capitol Wrestling Center, hosted at the WWE Performance Center in Orlando, Florida.
-It was the only TakeOver to take place over the span of two nights.
-The first night aired as a special episode of NXT on the USA Network, making it the only TakeOver to air on television as well as the final NXT broadcast on Wednesdays before moving to Tuesdays on April 13, while the second night aired via PPV.
-Both nights were also simulcast on WWE's livestreaming services; internationally, it was available through the WWE Network, while in the United States, it was the first WWE in-ring event to livestream on Peacock, following the shutdown of the standalone American WWE Network on April 4.
+NXT TakeOver: Stand & Deliver was a 2021 two-part professional wrestling event produced by WWE, held exclusively for wrestlers from the promotion's NXT brand division.
+It was the 34th NXT TakeOver event and the inaugural Stand & Deliver, and it was broadcast as a television special on Night 1 and via pay-per-view (PPV) on Night 2, with both nights simulcast on WWE's livestreaming platforms.
+The event took place during WrestleMania 37 week on Wednesday, April 7, and Thursday, April 8, 2021, from the Capitol Wrestling Center, a bio-secure bubble that was hosted at the WWE Performance Center in Orlando, Florida.

+This was WWE's first in-ring event to livestream on Peacock in the United States after the shutdown of the standalone American version of the WWE Network on April 4; at the time, other countries maintained the WWE Network.
+The first night was simulcast as a special episode of NXT on the USA Network in the United States, making it the only TakeOver to air on television as well as the final NXT broadcast on Wednesdays before moving to Tuesdays on April 13, while the second night was simulcast on traditional PPV.
+This was the first and only TakeOver, as well as the only major NXT livestreaming event, to be held as a two-night event.
+While still taking precautions due to the ongoing COVID-19 pandemic, seating capacity was increased and the plexiglass walls that previously separated fans were removed.